oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 *   Milestone 2: Introduce runtime parameter support by hooking up to Oppia backend's platform parameter API & connecting these flags back to the predefined compile-time parameters.
 Note that the lifecycle of these parameters need to be carefully managed: they should not be applied until the app restarts.
 This part of the project will include caching results from the server, and introducing a lightweight synchronization mechanism so that the app periodically verifies that its copies of the parameters are up-to-date.

 ---

+### Implement lightweight checkpointing

+Oppia's lessons can require between 15 minutes and an hour of time depending on a number of factors from learners: understanding of the material, literacy capabilities, and general focus.
+One potential behavior in the app is that we don't save the user's progress if they navigate away from an exploration (lesson) which, given how long lessons can take, is expected to be a frustrating experience.
+To mitigate this, we'd like to introduce support for a lightweight checkpointing system wherein users' saved state is fully retained if they navigate away from a lesson & back.

+This project is actually part of a larger & broader project happening both in Android & web codebases to introduce  the idea of checkpointing: letting learners save their progress at specific points & return to those points.
+Note that lightweight checkpointing is different than this:

+*   Lightweight checkpointing is an Android-only feature
+*   Lightweight checkpointing involves saving progress & resuming _wherever_ the learner stops playing (rather than being taken to a specific moment in the lesson)

+This project is being spec'd out currently in a [PRD](https://docs.google.com/document/d/1d8yjwz76mngtsPRxC7fubgLKg8mfA7kG1sWRWdbiaVw/edit#) (product requirement document).
+The expectation is that the student's proposal will summarize the product requirements for the lightweight checkpointing part of this feature, and specify the entirety of how it should be built.

+**Potential Mentors:** @BenHenning, @aggarwalpulkit596, @rt4914

+**What we are looking for in the proposal:**

+*   A clean & consistently layered design that outlines a plan to save & restore lesson state across app instances, accounting for potential changes in the lesson proto structure
+*   Utilizing existing technologies in the codebase rather than solutions typically found in blogs or stack overflow (e.g. the proposal should use PersistentCacheStore rather than SharedPreferences or Room)
+*   Clear solutions for handling all edge cases in this project (e.g. cases when upgrades fail, or when we need to expire saved content due to the learner being away from the app for too long)
+*   An analysis for how much disk space each individual checkpoint will take
+*   A logically organized document written in a way that's easy to understand, and doesn't make any assumptions about what the reader knows or doesn't know (e.g. make sure any implied context is specifically called out)

+**Consider taking up this project if you:**

+*   Want to work on a user-facing problem that is quite likely to make users happy (even if they won't be aware of the alternative)
+*   Want to better understand data pipelining & persistence in larger scale Android apps

+**Knowledge/Skills Recommended:**

+*   Kotlin
+*   Android UI development
+*   Architectural design may help
+*   Dagger/dependency injection may help

+**Dependency on Release Schedule:** None.

+**Suggested Milestones:**

+*   Milestone 1: Implement domain layer checking whether a checkpoint is saved for a lesson, support for creating a new checkpoint at the domain layer, and support for restoring the checkpoint.
+Checkpoints should also be automatically expired on a least-recently-used policy basis if more than 10MB of space are consumed by checkpoints.
+This milestone should involve extensive testing.
+*   Milestone 2: Implement the UI changes needed to represent checkpoints that are in progress, changes to existing notices, and proper UI/domain layer support for automatically expiring checkpoints when the user has been away from the app for too long or if the app has decided to automatically expire a checkpoint to save space.
+Implement success metrics for the feature.

+---

+### Introduce support for displaying copyright licenses in the app

+It's important for software to properly attribute all dependencies on which it depends, and to display the specific copyright licenses for those dependencies.
+Beyond being the right thing to do, fulfilling this in a way that can scale across future dependencies can be difficult.
+In fact, Oppia Android already has nearly 100 transitive (direct + indirect) dependencies, each of which has its own license.

+This project aims to introduce the necessary functionality to collect third party licenses, build a UI (via the 'Help' menu) to display those licenses, and add CI checks to ensure future changes don't break baseline expectations.
+Note that due to the difficulty of this problem, this project is being scoped down to specific focus on Maven dependencies that we can more easily look up.
+There will be additional work for the team to complete after this project is done to ensure _all_ dependencies are being considered.

+We recommend that you approach this project as follows:

+*   Utilize a Kotlin script to compile the actual list of dependencies & their versions (+ a link to their license file).
+This list will actually be explicitly checked into the codebase.
+*   Introduce a GitHub CI check to verify that the list above is kept up-to-date for every code change (which lets us easily audit when indirect dependencies are added).
+*   Introduce a UI that reads from an asset list file & strings to populate the list of libraries, their versions, and their licenses.
+These files can be checked into git, but when they are changed (see next step) their changes should never be checked into git.
+Measures should be taken to prevent this.
+*   Introduce a Kotlin script that, when run, populates the UI files using the dependencies list.
+This script should fail if the dependencies list is missing any actual new dependencies.

+**Potential Mentors:** @BenHenning, @anandwana001

+**What we are looking for in the proposal:**

+*   A well thought-out system for collecting, embedding, and displaying copyright licenses from both current & future dependencies.
+The proposal should include dataflow & sequence diagrams to clearly explain the steps involved, and specifics on how each step will work.
+*   Excellent explanations for when each piece of data will be available, and how.
+For example, the actual licenses themselves should never be copied into the repository.
+This means that we will need a script that can collect the licenses themselves.
+That being said, we should be building this in a way where we can easily verify via CI whether a new dependency properly interops with the system as expected.
+*   An explicit example (e.g. screenshot & Gist link) that you can reverse-look up all of Oppia Android's Maven dependencies using bazel query
+*   A logically organized document written in a way that's easy to understand, and doesn't make any assumptions about what the reader knows or doesn't know (e.g. make sure any implied context is specifically called out)

+**Consider taking up this project if you:**

+*   Are interested in understanding how to build Kotlin scripts
+*   Are interested in understanding how to leverage a scalable build system like Bazel to manage dependencies
+*   Would like to work on a project that involves a more-complicated-than-usual data pipeline

+**Knowledge/Skills Recommended:**

+*   Kotlin
+*   Android UI development
+*   Bazel will be a big help; the scripts themselves should be written in Kotlin + Bazel to simplify work, and Bazel will be used for queries
+*   GitHub Actions will help

+**Dependency on Release Schedule:** None.

+**Suggested Milestones:**

+*   Milestone 1: Introduce a script for generating a list of dependencies using a reverse-deps lookup of Oppia Android's //third_party Maven dependencies.
+Introduce a script for converting the dependency list to actual license content files.
+*   Milestone 2: Introduce & hook-up a UI to properly display all of the licenses included in the app.
+Introduce a GitHub Actions check to verify that the list of dependencies is kept up-to-date over time.
+Introduce extra checks to ensure that generations of the license files can't be accidentally checked into the repository.

+---

 ## Oppiabot team